University Policies

 3. intentionally, knowingly or recklessly permits hazing to occur or

-4. has firsthand knowledge of the planning of a specific hazing incident involving a student in an educational institution, or firsthand knowledge that a specific hazing incident has occurred and knowingly fails to report said knowledge in writing to the Dean of Students or other appropriate official of the institution
+4. has firsthand knowledge of the planning of a specific hazing incident involving a student in an educational institution, or firsthand knowledge that a specific hazing incident has occurred and knowingly fails to report said knowledge to the Dean of Students or other appropriate official of the institution, a peace officer, or a law enforcement agency.

 In addition to penalties imposed by the university for violating this hazing policy or the Code of Student Conduct and to the state's enforcement of other penal provisions, TEC section 37.152 establishes that: